openafsfoundation/openafsfoundation.org/about/minutes/index.md

 Past

+* 2015-08-28 no meeting (lack of quorum)
+* 2015-08-21 no meeting (conflict withBest Practices Workshop)
 * 2015-08-14 no official meeting (lack of quorum), some informal discussion on upcoming conference
 * 2015-08-07 no meeting (lack of quorum)
 * 2015-07-31 no meeting (lack of quorum)